I spend quite a bit of time on What Mommy Does talking about ways to make money through making and selling handmade items.

 EXAMPLES OF WAYS CRAFT BLOGGERS MAKE MONEY WITH THEIR BLOGS

-- YouTube videos – make money through advertising, working with brands to be an influencer, affiliate marketing (selling other people’s items and earning a commission in return), or through selling products.
+- YouTube videos – Craft bloggers can easily make money through advertising, working with brands to be an influencer, affiliate marketing (selling other people’s items and earning a commission in return), or through selling products.

 - Creating Paid Tutorials – This is an incredible simple, yet profitable concept.
 Basically, you would spend your time creating easy-to-follow tutorials for creating crafts.
 People will pay for this!
 Think of all the things you wish someone would just show you how to do….anything like that works as a craft blog concept!